jcarley/kohawk/README.md

     subscribe queue: :person_create, handler: 'person#create'
     subscribe queue: :person_update, handler: 'person#update'

-This routes file would create two queues ('app:person:create' & 'app:person:update').
-The person handler class would receive messages from the 'app:person:create' queue to its create method, and from 'app:person:update' to its update method.
+This routes file will create two queues ('app:person:create' & 'app:person:update') on the app_exchange exchange.
+The person handler class will receive messages from the 'app:person:create' queue to its create method, and from 'app:person:update' to its update method.

+The routes file is evaluated from top to bottom.
+You must define a queue before you can subscribe a handler to that queue.
+Doing this out of order will result in an error.

 ## Contributing